rfrht/FT991A-PAT/README.md

 This project is **not** compatible with the non-A model FT-991.

 ### Changelog: (PY2RAF)

+07/Apr/2019 - Revision I
+* Created USB interconnection with the SDR
+* Proper power management: Three voltage regulators in the board (9V, 5V, 3.3V)
+* Power is only enabled with signaling coming from USB hub; otherwise, board quiesce
+* Updated BOM

 29/Mar/2019 - Revision H
 * Revised routes in Cheb Filter - Made the tracks fatter and straighter